dagger/dagger/docs/current/guides/882813-build-test-publish-java-spring.md

 - You have Docker installed and running in your development environment.
 If not, [install Docker](https://docs.docker.com/engine/install/).
 - You have the Dagger CLI installed in your development environment.
 If not, [install the Dagger CLI](../cli/465058-install.md).
 - You have a Docker Hub account.
 If not, [register for a free Docker Hub account](https://hub.docker.com/signup).
-- You have a GitHub account and the GitHub CLI.
-If not, [register for a GitHub account](https://github.com/signup) and [install the GitHub CLI](https://github.com/cli/cli#installation)
+- You have a GitHub account.
+If not, [register for a free GitHub account](https://github.com/signup).
 - You have a GitHub repository containing a Spring application.
 This repository should also be cloned locally in your development environment.
 If not, follow the steps in Appendix A to [create and populate a local and GitHub repository with a Spring sample application](#appendix-a-create-a-github-repository-with-an-example-spring-application).

 ## Step 1: Create the Dagger pipeline